MarkySparky/grunt-web-interface/README.md

 # gwwwunt

+> This is a work in progress, DO NOT USE IN PRODUCTION.
+It may not work yet in your environment and has only been tested in with the load-grunt-config module.

 > Provides a web interface for your grunt tasks listed in a yaml file.
 Lets you run grunt tasks from the web page and displays console output.

 ## Getting Started